This fresh and flavorful Strawberry Jalapeno Jam is a perfect celebration of summer that works great on toast or a charcuterie board!

 Safe Canning Resources

-If you are new to canning you can find great resources, recipes and tutorials at Ball Canning and the National Center for Home Food Preservation.
+If you are new to canning you can find great resources, recipes and tutorials at Ball Canning.
+I highly recommend checking out the Complete Book of Home Preserving.

 More preserving recipes for you to enjoy.